Elsbeth Weichmann: Paris, a New Beginning

 After our three months were up, mother went again to the prefecture.
 This time they found out that a mistake had been made, but with much persuasion, we got another two months.
 After these we were

-threatened to be “eloignées”, that is, we should leave France and live somewhere in the provinces.
+threatened to be “eloignées”, that is, we should leave Paris and live somewhere in the provinces.
 Plé’s brother procured for us a recommendation to the prefect of the police.
 He asked us why we had left Austria!
 But finally he granted permission to stay in Paris till the US visa was obtained.
 That was very important for us, because in another place it would have been very hard to push the visa in the necessary way and also to get money to live on.

 For the same reasons we had to decline an offer of a free apartment about an hour from Paris.